1. Home

 When using ‘Day of the month’ for fulfilment, this allows you to set content to be released on specific days of the month.

 For example, you could have your modules and lessons set to release on the first of each month.
-Again, like the time period fulfilment above, this is evergreen to your students access, so students who sign up at different times/months will have access to content based on how long they’ve been a member.
+As with time-based dripping, this method is evergreen, students get access based on how long they’ve been enrolled, not the calendar date.

 • Student A registers in February, Module 2 first drips out on the 1st of March.